googleapis/google-cloud-cpp/release/README.md

 `CHANGELOG.md` file.

 ### Update CHANGELOG.md

+Assuming you are working on your own fork of the `google-cloud-cpp` project, and `upstream` points to the `googleapis/google-cloud-cpp` remote, these commands should be useful in identifying important changes for inclusion in the release notes.

 Update `CHANGELOG.md` based on the release notes for Bigtable, Storage, Spanner, and the common libraries: